-The Aquamira Frontier Pro water filter is an exceptionally lightweight 2 oz. alternative to the more bulky water filters and water purifiers available on the market to day.
-In comparison, my First Need filter weighs a hefty 15.9 oz.
+The Aquamira Frontier Pro water filter is an exceptionally lightweight 2 oz. alternative to the more bulky water filters and water purifiers available on the market today.

 The Frontier Pro connects to platypus bladders or plastic bottles.
 To get water, you suck on a nipple, shown in black in the picture below.
-There is a built-in cap that stretches over the nipple, which works exceptionally well, and keeps the mouthpiece clean of debris.
-You can also invert the bottle and filter, and use gravity to pull water through the system in order to fill a cooking pot.
+There is a built-in cap that stretches over the nipple and keeps the mouthpiece clean of debris, something that’s missing on other filters like the Sawyer Mini or Sawyer Point One.
+You can also invert a reservoir and the Frontier Pro filter, and use gravity to pull water through the system.

 The Frontier Pro uses a porous plastic filter that looks like a cotton ball as its pre-filter.
 You insert it between the filter and the bottle adapter as shown above.
 The Frontier Pro comes with 5 pre-filters and they are not sold separately.
 However, resupply should not be an issue because the Frontier Pro’s activated carbon filter only has a 50 gallon (200 L) lifespan.
 That’s a little short of one month for me, at about 5-6 L/day.